microsoftgraph/microsoft-graph-docs-contrib/concepts/permissions-reference.md

 | Description | Allows the app to create, read, update, and delete user's mailbox settings without a signed-in user.
 Does not include permission to send mail. | Allows the app to create, read, update, and delete user's mailbox settings.
 Does not include permission to send mail. |
 | AdminConsentRequired | Yes | No |

-![personal Microsoft accounts][MSA] The *MailboxSettings.ReadWrite* delegated permission is available for consent in personal Microsoft accounts.
+![personal Microsoft accounts][MSA] The *MailboxSettings.ReadWrite* delegated permission is also available for consent in personal Microsoft accounts.

 [!INCLUDE [MailboxSettings.ReadWrite](../includes/permissions-notes/mailboxsettings.readwrite.md)]